How far in advance should I plan my vacation? A luxury travel advisor’s guide

 PRO TIP: If you book in advance, many hotels will offer an “Advance Booking” rate, but these rates are non-refundable.
 If there is any chance that your travel plans may change for these quick getaways, don’t be lured by their advance booking promotions (they’re usually 10% or less, anyways).

 *While I advise all of my clients to purchase travel insurance to protect their investment, I am not licensed to sell nor advise on the specificities of individual coverage plans nor different travel insurance providers.
-If any of my clients have specific questions regarding their personal circumstances, we can call the travel insurance provider together to ask questions and receive further information.
+In most cases, we provide a trip protection quote and you will receive all the details you need to look into it further.

 Ready to design your dream vacation?